Employees who disagree – should be embraced and encouraged not punished!

 By Adrian Harvey

-Disagreements that force participants to robustly challenge and defend their own perspective of a situation and perhaps learn from others stated positions is a healthy and marvellous thing.
-Through disagreement we can build on others knowledge and understanding and develop better solutions.
-The process of disagreement is also helpful to learning and you will find that you will better learn and retain outcomes agreed through disagreement that through collaboration.
+Disagreements that force participants to robustly challenge and defend their own perspective of a situation and perhaps learn from others stated positions is a healthy and marvelous thing.
+Through disagreement we can build on each other’s knowledge and understanding and develop better solutions.
+The process of disagreement is also helpful to learning and you will find that you will better learn and retain outcomes agreed through disagreement than through collaboration.

-But curiously, just like the word ‘criticism’ many people can’t help but to consider it in a negative context.
-Disagreement is a fundamental part of life and if anything employers should be helping employees to disagree in constructive and sensible ways and helping them be better at it.
+Interestingly, for many people the word ‘criticism’ conjures up negative connotations.
+Disagreement is a fundamental part of life and, if anything, employers should be helping employees to disagree in constructive and sensible ways and encouraging them be better at it.
 Disagreements that lead to fights in the car park are not only inappropriate but completely counterproductive and clearly not what I am referring to.

 Ask yourself the question, would you rather work in an environment where you could safely speak your mind and disagree with aspects of how the business was run, even though others may have a different view and knowing they will voice it?
 Or would you rather work in a business where you did as you were told, accepted what your boss said, even if you knew it was wrong or there was a better way?

 We are all different which makes disagreement a reality of life.
 Done constructively and in an adult way disagreement will make you more confident and more fulfilled.
-Done in a destructive and closed minded way is called protesting and will serve only to build barriers and entrenched positions that stifle creativity and progress.
-Lilly Allen if you are reading this – read it twice.
+Done in a destructive and close minded way is called protesting and will serve only to build barriers and entrench positions that stifle creativity and progress.
+Lily Allen if you are reading this – read it twice.